 Course Requirements Checklist

-To reinforce the material in each module, the student will complete 5 assignments involving written elements of a secure SDLC plan along with incremental releases of a resilient application that will give him or her an opportunity to demonstrate mastery of the lessons learned during the assigned or previous module/week.
-Instructions for the projects are provided in Blackboard.
+To reinforce the material in each module, the student will complete 5 assignments involving written elements of a secure SDLC plan along with incremental releases of a resilient application that will give him or her an opportunity to demonstrate mastery of the lessons learned during the assigned or previous Module: Week.
 Note that if the instructor is unable to execute a project, it will be assumed to be incomplete and graded appropriately.
 It is the student’s responsibility to ensure that everything necessary is submitted and that the project can be executed by the instructor.

 The student will complete a Mid-term Exam which will cover all the material from the first 5 chapters of the textbook.
 This exam will be open-book/open-notes, contain a variety of 50 multiple-choice/answer and true/false questions and have a time limit of 1 hour and 30 minutes.